DSpace-Labs/DSpace-Docker-Images/docker-compose-files/dspace-compose/ComposeFiles.md

 docker-compose -p d4 -f docker-compose.yml -f d4.override.yml up -d
 ```

-### Content Ingest
+### Override the default branch/pr to use.

+Each compose file points to a specific [tagged DSpace Docker image](https://hub.docker.com/r/dspace/dspace/tags).
+- Set the DOCKER_OWNER environment variable to change the dockerhub repository
+- Set the DSPACE_VER environment variable to change the DSpace tagged version
-Set AIPZIP to point to a zip file of AIP files that will be ingested on startup.
+- Set the AIPZIP environment variable to point to a zip file of AIP files that will be ingested on startup.

-After ingest, `/dspace/assetstore/ingest.hasrun.flag` will be created.
+  - After ingest, `/dspace/assetstore/ingest.hasrun.flag` will be created.
 This will prevent additional ingest on subsequent startup.

 ## Trigger ant re-deploy
 Set DSPACE_SRC to your source branch.
 Run `mvn package` locally.